Do you ever have the feeling of uncontrollable panic? Are you looking for ways to manage episodes of intense panic?

 - Afraid you are dying

 Panic occurs when your physical state stops you from dealing with a situation.
 The overwhelming anxiety at a psychological and physiological level stops the part of our brain responsible for logic, reasoning and problem solving from functioning.
-Feelings of panic can be a reaction to a specific situation… it can be brought on by a sudden emotional feeling… it can be triggered by thoughts.
+Feelings of panic can be brought on by a specific situation or by a sudden emotional feeling.
+Thoughts can also trigger one.
 The key is to identify the source of your panic attacks and address it.

 Treatment for panic disorder is collaborative between the client and practitioner.
 It may involve a combination of talking therapy (counselling or psychotherapy) and medication.
-There is no psychological therapy that is specifically more effective than another in effective treatment of panic disorder although some research has indicated that interventions including CBT (Andrews et al 2018), and psychodynamic psychotherapy may provide assistance.
+There is no psychological therapy that is specifically more effective than another although some research has indicated that interventions including CBT (Andrews et al 2018), and psychodynamic psychotherapy may provide assistance.

 Treatment may involve talking through the difficulties you are having and developing skills to better manage the physiological components of panic disorder such as deep breathing and relaxation and also exploring the specific factors triggering panic with each individual.